 Canterberry Crossing Metropolitan District II (District), a quasi-municipal corporation and political subdivision of the State of Colorado, located entirely in the Town of Parker, Douglas County, Colorado, was organized on January 9, 2001, and is governed pursuant to provisions of the Colorado Special District Act (Title 32, Article 1, Colorado Revised Statutes).
 The District operates under a Service Plan approved by the Town of Parker on July 17, 2000, as modified in 2001 (Modified Service Plan).
 The District was established to provide for construction and financing of street, safety control, water, sanitation and park and recreation facilities and improvements.
-The street and safety control improvements were dedicated to and are being maintained by the Town of Parker.
-Water and sanitation improvements were dedicated to and are being maintained by the Parker Water and Sanitation District.
+The street and safety control improvements were dedicated to and are being maintained by the Town of Parker Water and Sanitation District.
 Other improvements were dedicated to and are being maintained by the Villages of Parker Master Association, Inc. dba: Canterberry Crossing Master Association (HOA).